maharmstone/btrfs/README.md

 Signing
 -----------

-To install a built-from-source or a nightly (from github actions) driver, you need to sign it In this section, I will show how to disable driver signature enforcement, or how to sign the driver using test-signing Warning : both of these solutions aren't perfect, if you are looking for a everyday-use it is recommanded to use the release builds, which are signed with a Microsoft-trusted key.
+To install a built-from-source or a nightly (from github actions) driver, you need to sign it.
+In this section, I will show how to disable driver signature enforcement, or how to sign the driver using test-signing.
+Warning: both of these solutions aren't perfect, if you are looking for a everyday-use it is recommanded to use the release builds, which are signed with a Microsoft-trusted key.

 ## Disabling signature enforcement

-Note : this isn't persistent accross reboots
+Note: this isn't persistent accross reboots

 Relevant link : https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-an-unsigned-driver-during-development-and-test